This photograph, taken between October and December 1915 at Cockshott Point, is of Windermere pilots.

 John Lankester Parker, from Mildenhall, Suffolk, 19, started in February, and became an instructor teaching about 75 pupils to fly, achieving over 500 incident-free hours at Windermere.
 He later became the world’s leading seaplane test pilot, and in 1942 flew DP176 the first Windermere-assembled Sunderland flying boat.

-The photograph was taken by Ronald Buck, from Heaton Moor, Stockport, 25, made his first flight in January, joined the RFC, and was posted to France where he was seriously wounded such as to be graded ‘permanently unfit for pilot duties’.
+The photograph was taken by Ronald Buck, from Heaton Moor, Stockport, 25, made his first flight in January, obtained his Aviator’s Certificate on 7 August, joined the RFC, and was posted to France where he was seriously wounded such as to be graded ‘permanently unfit for pilot duties’.